Dialamasri/dialamasri.github.io/README.md

 ## Education
 - **Ph.D in International Development, University of Oxford**, Jan 2019 – June 2021

-   Rhodes Scholar (First from Lebanon)
+   *Rhodes Scholar (First from Lebanon)*

-Resrearch Focus: Labor Markets and Migration
+   *Resrearch Focus: Labor Markets and Migration*

-Highlighted Courses audited/taken: Labor Economics, Empirical Microeconomics, Development Economics I II, Advanced Econometrics.
+   *Highlighted Courses audited/taken: Labor Economics, Empirical Microeconomics, Development Economics I II, Advanced Econometrics*

-- **MSc in Economics for Development, University of Oxford**, Sep 2017 - June 2018 Rhodes Scholar (First from Lebanon)
+- **MSc in Economics for Development, University of Oxford**, Sep 2017 - June 2018

+   *Rhodes Scholar (First from Lebanon)*

-Overall Merit and Distinction on Dissertation
+   *Overall Merit and Distinction on Dissertation*

-- **MA in Policy Economics, Williams College**, Aug 2014-June 2015 Fulbright Scholar, GPA: 4.12
+- **MA in Policy Economics, Williams College**, Aug 2014-June 2015

+   *Fulbright Scholar, GPA: 4.12*

-Highlighted Courses audited/taken: Multivariable Calculus, Linear Algebra, Real Analysis, Advanced Econometrics.
+   *Highlighted Courses audited/taken: Linear Algebra, Real Analysis, Advanced Econometrics*

 - **BA in International Affairs, Lebanese American University**, Sep 2011-June 2014

-Full Merit Scholar, Highest GPA (4.00) in the School of Arts and Sciences
+   *Full Merit Scholar, Highest GPA (4.00) in the School of Arts and Sciences*

-Torch Award for Exceptional Leadership
+   *Torch Award for Exceptional Leadership*

-Diplomacy Award at the Harvard World Model United Nations in Melbourne, Australia
+   *Diplomacy Award at the Harvard World Model United Nations in Melbourne, Australia*

 ## Teaching
-- **Teaching Assistant and Research Fellow**, Department of Economics, Williams College, June 2015 – Sep 2017
-Courses: Macroeconomics for developing countries, Econometrics I and II, Public Economics, Macroeconometrics.
+- **Tutorial Instructor**, Exeter College Summer Programme, University of Oxford

+*Course: Development Economics*

 - **Tutorial Instructor**,  Department of Economics, University of Oxford

-Course: Development Economics.

-- **Tutorial Instructor**, Exeter College Summer Programme, University of Oxford

-Course: Development Economics.
+*Course: Development Economics*

+- **Teaching Assistant **, Department of Economics, Williams College, June 2015 – Sep 2017

+*Courses: Macroeconomics for developing countries, Econometrics I and II, Public Economics, Macroeconometrics*

 ## Papers
-- Short Term Impacts of Covid-19 on Brazil's Labor Markets.
+- Short Term Impacts of Covid-19 on Brazil's Labor Markets

-Work in progress in collaboration with the IMF as part of the Fund Internship Programme (2020).
+*Work in progress in collaboration with the IMF as part of the Fund Internship Programme (2020)*

-- The Impact of Migration on Trade: Evidence from Brazil.
+- The Impact of Migration on Trade: Evidence from Brazil

-Al Masri, D and Silva, C. (2020).
+*Al Masri, D and Silva, C. (2020).
-submitted to Inter-American Development Bank (IDB) working papers.
+submitted to Inter-American Development Bank (IDB) working papers*

 <!---3.
 Revisiting the effects of a Peruvian Conditional Cash Transfer on
 utilisation of health services by pregnant women and children.